 The OECD report states that "schools must ... provide appropriate and equitable opportunities for a diverse student body" (2002a, p.10) and that schools are about "delivering equal opportunities in a way that can distribute outcomes more equitably" (2002a, p.99).
 Further that "expenditure on education is an investment that can help to foster economic growth, enhance productivity, contribute to personal and social development, and reduce social inequality" (2002a, p.162).
 Public education, the OECD report says

-All OECD countries remain committed to the principle of equality of opportunity, and to the goal of allowing each child to reach his or her full educational potential (2002, p.3).
+All OECD countries remain committed to the principle of equality of opportunity, and to the goal of allowing each child to reach his or her full educational potential (2002, p.3).and that

 Progress towards greater equality of opportunity is one of the defining ideals of modern societies, and a common strand in their historical experience of which they may justly be proud.
 Extending the benefits of quality early childhood care and education to all children represents an important opportunity to carry that ideal forward (2002, p.28).